GiulianoCrescimbeni/FootballAPI/README.md

 Now you can run the file and it will constantly update data until you stop it.
 To get the server to work you will need to install [node.js](https://nodejs.org/it/download/).
 Run the command ```node``` to be sure it is installed properly, and then use the command ```node server.js``` to start the server. server.js is the main file that sets up a local server, while route.js is the file where all the routes and behaviors are stored.
 Now that the server is running you can open up your browser and type ```localhost:3000``` and you will be redirected to the main index.
 The front end is built with a powerful and light framework called [skeleton](http://getskeleton.com/).
 Enjoy your new API.

 # :fireworks: Conclusion
 That's all you need to know.
-If you find any bugs or have any suggestions, do not hesitate to contact me on telegram (@Giuliano_Crescimbeni).
+If you find any bugs or have any suggestions, do not hesitate to contact me on telegram (@Giuliano_Crescimbeni), or follow me on twitter to get more contents and updates (@CrescimbeniG).
 Enjoy :D

 Copyright (c) 2020 GiulianoCrescimbeni